jako1001/etl-pipeline-project/README.md

 What's this doing?

-`docker compose run app ./wait-for-it.sh mysql:3306`: This portion runs the and executes the wait-for-it shell command to wait for the database to be initialized on port 3306.
+`docker-compose run app ./wait-for-it.sh mysql:3306`: This portion runs the and executes the wait-for-it shell command to wait for the database to be initialized on port 3306.
 (Big thanks to GitHub user vishnubob.
 You can find the command here: [wait-for-it](https://github.com/vishnubob/wait-for-it))

 `-- python3 script.py`: After the database is ready, run the python script file

-`your_file_name`: Change this to the name of your file in the "external_data" directory.
+`your_file_name`: Change this to the name of your file in the "app/external_data" directory.
 Don't forget to include the file extension.

 `your_table_name`: Change this to the name that you want the table to be called in the database.